A free Tunisian crochet cowl pattern

 Row 53: Ch 1, skip first st, *sc between 2 vertical bars of next 5 sts, sc2tog (see Stitch Guide) between 2 vertical bars of next 2 sts, repeat from * across to last 5 sts, sc between 2 vertical bars of last 5 sts.
-Don’t fasten off.
+Do not fasten off.

-Row 1: Turn cowl so that WS is facing you, line up short edges so they are even, sl st evenly through both thicknesses to seam.
+Row 1: Turn cowl so that WS is facing you, line up short edges so they are even, sl st evenly through both layers to seam.
 Fasten off.